jonypeixoto/Dark-Cyber-VSCode/README.md

     </a>
 </h1>
 <p align="center">
   A vibrantly elegant dark theme available for multiple platforms.
-Inspired by the timeless beauty and mystery of medieval castles, this theme combines rich, deep colors with a clean and modern design.
+Inspired by the cyberpunk culture and mystery of aliens, this theme combines rich, deep colors with a clean and modern design.
 </p>

 ![Screenshot](./screenshot.png)